Care After Bariatric Surgery

 Missing office visits could compromise the outcomes of your weight loss surgery.
 Long-term follow-up care after bariatric surgery is mandatory for success.

 Support groups are helpful for anyone undergoing a major life change, and weight loss surgery is no exception.
-The team at Expert Surgical offers access to nutritionists, fitness counselors, and mental health experts to help you on your weight loss journey.
+The team at The Bariatric Experts offers access to nutritionists, fitness counselors, and mental health experts to help you on your weight loss journey.

 Whether you are having weight loss surgery in Denton, TX or elsewhere, we encourage you to join online support groups and social communities as you go through your process of change.
 Friends and family may be less helpful than strangers who have personally experienced dramatic weight loss, so seek out support from those who have been there, and who can help guide the way to lifelong success.

 After Gastric Bypass and Sleeve